PART 12: THE CLARKE SIDE

 “Open and see.”

-“Because I know you like them and it seems to me like you could use a little cheering up,” Clarke stated simply.
+“Because I know you like them and it seems to me like you could use a little cheering up,” Clarke stated.

 “What do you mean by that?”
-Julie asked warily.
+Julie demanded.
 “Nothing bad is happening to me.
-On the contrary, I practically guaranteed myself a seat on the student council this week!”
+On the contrary, I practically guaranteed myself a seat on the student council this week.”

 “But does that make you happy?”
 Clarke pressed.

-Clarke sighed slightly.
-“Julie, ever since our return to school for grade ten, you’ve been spending even MORE of your time all alone.
+Clarke sighed.
+“Julie, ever since our return to school for Grade Ten, you’ve been spending even MORE of your time all alone.
 You haven’t been seeing Carrie as much, and you’ve been seeing me even less.
-Is there something bothering you?”
+Is something bothering you?”